The better the question

 Designing a new operating model and enabling a digital ecosphere

-Re-imagining the biopharma supply chain, processes and tools to help provide the right patient with the truly individualized cell and gene therapies at the right time and place, every time.
+Reimagining the biopharma supply chain, processes, and tools to help provide the right patient with truly individualized cell and gene therapy at the right time and place, every time.

-A cross-functional EY team studied each step and connectivity along the value chain, asking what issues could arise.
-What are the required changes to existing supply chains and infrastructure to address them?
-How could EY leverage its strengths to create an effective solution that would enable delivery of these therapies at scale?
-To develop our appropriate approach, the team reached into EY’s diverse multi-disciplinary capabilities and geographies to find the right experience and bring the best of the organization to solve this complex problem.
+A cross-functional EY team studied each step and connectivity along the CGT value chain.
+It asked: what issues could arise?
+What changes are required to address them?
+The team leveraged EY’s multi-disciplinary capabilities and diverse geographies and experiences to further define and solve this complex problem.

-- Care management: As life expectancy after cancer diagnosis and treatment continues to improve, there is growing recognition of the need to address patients’ health, wellness, emotional and psychosocial needs from the time of diagnosis through treatment and survivorship.
-The key question was how to leverage the large body of data accumulated on the patient to improve the patients’ overall health and quality of life by suggesting appropriate treatments to manage comorbidities, avoiding unnecessary treatment or suggesting appropriate lifestyle modifications.
+- Care management: As life expectancy after cancer diagnosis and treatment continues to improve, there is growing recognition of the need to address patients’ health and wellness, emotional and psychosocial needs from the time of diagnosis through treatment and survivorship.

-Working with Microsoft, a multi-disciplinary EY team from across multiple geographies and industries has developed a private, secure information exchange and related end-to-end services to enables the reliable delivery of individualized therapies for cancer and other chronic diseases.
-This is a fully-connected data infrastructure, with associated capabilities and services, that we call PointellisTM.
+Working with Microsoft, a multi-disciplinary EY team from across multiple geographies and industries developed a private, secure broad services information platform to help enable the reliable delivery of individualized therapies for cancer and other chronic diseases.
+This is a fully connected data infrastructure, with associated capabilities and services.